 Barmouth – North West Wales – Gwynedd

 Probably the most touristy of places but I’ve got a soft spot for this place.
 I love to eat at the various restaurants including The Davy Jones Locker by the harbor as you can gaze at the mountain scenery.
-There’s an old fashioned sweet shop here where you can help yourself (don’t forget to pay)!
+There’s an old-fashioned sweet shop here where you can help yourself!
 Bike or walk around the Mawddach estuary.
 From Barmouth, it’s easy to get to the likes of Harlech which has a castle and a lovely beach.

 Bala – North East Wales – Gwynedd

-Bala is best known for its Lake and rightly so – take a day on your SUP, Kayak or Canoe and if you don’t own your own, there’s plenty of hire places.
+Bala is best known for its Llyn Tegid and rightly so – take a day on your paddleboard, kayak or canoe and if you don’t own your own, there’s plenty of hire places.
+There are many campsites around the lake’s edges too.

 Criccieth- North Wales – Cardigan Bay